ddellacosta/automation-service/test/perf-ab/README.md

 the winners to account for roughly the ~7 KB/cycle live growth plus the two ~37 KB step events seen in the -S log.

+Note on shutdown: the RTS buffers heap-profile output and flushes it on clean exit only.
+The first attempt, with compose's default SIGTERM teardown, captured only the first buffered chunk (1.5 MB / 299 samples / the first ~5s of startup).
+Both diagnostic overrides therefore set `stop_signal: SIGINT` (with a 30s grace period) so teardown raises UserInterrupt in the main thread, runs the daemon's cleanup, and lets the RTS flush the complete profile.
+Teardown now takes a few seconds; if it ever runs the full 30s and gets SIGKILLed, that is the §5 cleanup-hang behavior showing itself — report it.

+Bonus from the truncated first attempt: GHC 9.6's -hT reports constructor-level labels (e.g. `Service.Automation.Client`, `stm:...TChan.TCons`, `aeson:...Internal.String`), not just bare closure types — so the full profile will be more specific than the cheat-sheet terminology above.
+Also visible: at end-of-startup, live was ~882 KB of which `STACK` was ~532 KB (60%) — the constant thread-stack baseline — so the per-cycle live growth must be in the non-STACK types, which the full profile will name.

 ## Troubleshooting

 - `Timed out waiting for mosquitto` — broker didn't come up; check